Alice in Chains: 1984–1989: Formation and early years

 Alice N' Chains soon disbanded, and Staley joined a funk band.
-Cantrell's band, Diamond Lie, broke up and he wanted to form a new band, so Staley gave him the phone number of Melinda Starr, the girlfriend of drummer Sean Kinney, so that Cantrell could talk to him.
-Cantrell called the number and set up a meeting with Kinney.
+Cantrell's band, Diamond Lie, broke up and he wanted to form a new band, so Staley gave him the phone number of Melinda Starr, the girlfriend of drummer Sean Kinney, so that Cantrell could set up a meeting with Kinney.
 Kinney and his girlfriend went to the Music Bank and listened to Cantrell's demos, who mentioned that they needed a bass player to jam with them, and he had someone in mind: Mike Starr, with whom Cantrell had played in a band in Burien called Gypsy Rose.
-Kinney then mentioned that his girlfriend was actually Mike Starr's sister, and that he had been playing in bands together with Starr since they were kids.
-Kinney called Starr and a few days later he started jamming with him and Cantrell at the Music Bank, but they didn't have a singer.
+Kinney mentioned that his girlfriend was actually Mike Starr's sister, and that he had been playing in bands together with Starr since they were kids.
+Kinney called Starr and a few days later he started jamming with him and Cantrell at the Music Bank.

 Staley's funk band also required a guitarist at the time, and Staley asked Cantrell to join as a sideman.
 Cantrell agreed on condition that Staley join his band.
 Because Cantrell, Starr and Kinney wanted Staley to be their lead singer, they started auditioning terrible lead singers in front of Staley to send a hint.
-The last straw for Staley was when they auditioned a male stripper – he decided to join the band after that.
+When they auditioned a male stripper, Staley decided to join the band.
 Eventually the funk project broke up, and in 1987 Staley joined Cantrell's band on a full-time basis.
-Two weeks after the band's formation, they were playing a gig at Washington State University, trying to fill out a 40-minute set with a couple of original songs along with Hanoi Rocks and David Bowie covers.
+Two weeks after the band's formation, they were playing a gig at Washington State University, trying to fill in a 40-minute set with a couple of original songs along with Hanoi Rocks and David Bowie covers.

 The band played a couple of gigs in clubs around the Pacific Northwest, calling themselves different monikers, including Diamond Lie, the name of Cantrell's previous band, and "Fuck", before eventually adopting the name that Staley's previous band had initially flirted with, Alice in Chains.
 Staley contacted his former bandmates and asked for permission to use the name.
 Nick Pollock was not particularly thrilled about it at the time, and thought he should come up with a different name; both he and James Bergstrom ultimately gave Staley their blessing to use the name.